 Communication is also absolutely critical for optimizing productivity.
 In fact, according to a report from Holmes, which surveyed 400 corporations in the United States and the United Kingdom, communication barriers alone cost organizations an average of more than $62 million per year in lost productivity, while those with excellent communication thrive.

 With this in mind, headphones, a microphone, and a webcam are important, and you should ensure you can be reached via phone, messaging apps, and video conferencing software.
 The easier it is for co-workers, business partners, clients, and/or customers to contact you, the lower the chances of productivity being affected by communication problems.

 Optimizing Your Work Behavior

 With your routine, environment and equipment optimized, you also need to consider some of your behaviors and habits, and whether they are compatible with being productive.
 Do you work better in silence, or when listening to music?
 You may prefer listening to music, but does it have a positive or negative impact on your work rate?

 Are you taking breaks from your work and could these be optimized further?
 Various studies have shown the value of breaks in enhancing productivity, so try to avoid the temptation to just keep working, even if you feel up against it in terms of your workload.
 When you are on your breaks, try to avoid work-related stresses, including emails.

 You also need to reflect on any distractions you encounter while working.
-As an example, you might find yourself browsing the internet and being distracted by websites that are not related to work.
-Consider how you can stop these habits, such as using these habits as a reward system for completing work tasks, or simply saving them for break times.
+For example, you might find yourself browsing the internet and getting distracted by websites that are not related to work.
+Consider how you can stop these habits, such as using these habits as a reward system for completing work tasks or simply saving them for break times.

 Try to avoid unnecessary distractions and give careful thought to the things that help or hinder your progress at work.
 Everybody has different habits and preferences, but one of the most important things to try to create is a sense that you are still at work.
 With this in mind, your working day should still feel different from the rest of your home life.